 We’ve rounded up special Father’s Day events in Northern Virginia, plus places to go and things to do in the Washington DC region for fun with Dad all year long.
 We have suggestions that are active or relaxed, kid-friendly or adult-focused, and even activities perfect for hard-to-please teens.

-Special Father’s Day events in Northern Virginia are listed first, in order of date and destination.
-Next are things to do and see in the DC region that are perfect for Father’s Day outings or fun with Dad throughout the year.
+Below are things to do and see in the DC region that are perfect for Father’s Day outings or fun with Dad throughout the year.
 After all, why limit Dad to just one day of fun?
+Annual Father’s Day events in Northern Virginia are listed next, in order of date and destination.